Asahd Khaled is the New King of Summer

-DJ Khaled’s young son, Asahd Khaled, has barely been on this earth for a year and he’s already got a sweeter setup than most of us ever will: tiny suits custom-tailored for his tiny body, a combined Instagram and Twitter following of almost 900 thousand people, and the covers of more than three hit singles.
+DJ Khaled’s young son, Asahd Khaled, has barely been on this earth for a year and he’s already got a sweeter setup than most of us ever will: tiny suits custom-tailored for his tiny body, a combined Instagram and Twitter following of almost 900 thousand people and the covers of more than three hit singles.
 Asahd may be only a baby, but he’s a mogul in training.
 His entire existence is a major key.

 There are still a full three months of summer to go, but Asahd’s hot streak shows no signs of slowing.
 Oh, did you get a kiss from Rihanna?
 Did you get to the ring the bell at the New York Stock Exchange?
-Are you sitting on your tiny custom golden throne next to your pet leopard?
+Are you sitting on your tiny custom golden throne next to your pet cheetah?
 Didn’t think so.

 Leo might have been 2014’s summer hero, and surrounded by dogs on yachts, Valentino Garavani took the title in 2015, but this year, the We the Best Baby is the undisputed king.
-He really is shining (shining, shining, yeah).
+He really is shining (shining, shining, yeah.)

 He got a kiss from Rihanna.
 If there is one thing any mortal wants, it is to find away to capture the attention of beautiful Rihanna, our indifferent queen.
 Just the attention, not even the affections of.
 Former King of Summer Leonardo DiCaprio reportedly couldn’t do it.
 Drake certainly could not manage it.
-But at eight months old Asahd has charmed his teeny tiny way into Rihanna’s heart.
+But at 8 months old Asahd has charmed his teeny tiny way into Rihanna’s heart.
 Here they are posing together in a warm embrace:

 He can even make jokes with her, publicly, via Twitter: